Is tracking spending worth it?

 A spending journal is an extremely effective way to keep track of your money.
 In writing what you spend, you can learn where your money is going, hence budgeting more effectively.
 You can cut out the “wasted money” category from your budget and learn how to make any extra money work for you!
 In this way, you can “Work smarter, not harder” with your money.

-Fact: The average American family owes $8,377 in credit card debt, according to Kathleen Elkins post on CNBC.com.
+Fact: The average American family owes $8,377 in credit card debt, according to CNBC.com.

-So, think of it this way…Run your personal finances like a business.
+To recap, run your personal finances like a business.
 You can do this by writing down your spending.
 In this way, you will have a clear piece of your budget puzzle and then you can really piece your budget together and come up with numbers you can work with.
-Then create your budget and stick to it.

 Reasons you should consider this approach: